devalc/Sorption/README.md

 ## Example Usage: Parameters

-Parameters for the frequnlich isotherm can be predicted using:
+Parameters for the Freundlich isotherm can be predicted using:
 ```{r}
 FreundlichParameters(test_Ceq, test_Qeq, "test.csv")
 ```
 ## Example Usage: Plots

-Frequnlich isotherm can be plotted using:
+Freundlich isotherm can be plotted using:
 ```{r}
 FreundlichPlot(test_Ceq, test_Qeq, 0.,0.8,0.,0.9)
 ```